TerminatedCoder/Auto-Hitter/README.md

 * **Instant Purge:** Pings IPs with a strict 5-second timeout and immediately deletes dead proxies from your list, saving only the live ones.

 ### 🤖 Auto-Hitter & Silent Operations
-* **Automated Injection:** Automatically detects payment gateways (like Stripe), fills forms, bypasses captchas/bloatware, and submits the transaction.
+* **Automated Injection:** Automatically detects Stripe gateways, fills forms, bypasses captchas/bloatware, and submits the transaction.
 * **Scamalytics Bypass:** Built-in protection against Scamalytics API rate limits and HTML crashes.
 * **Silent Declines:** Massive red error boxes are gone.
 Declines fail silently in the background, showing only a sleek, tiny 3-second popup with the exact technical `code` and `decline_code`.